0RIHARA/TUX4M/README.md

 idk im weird and shit .. ,,, o_O hey plz dont assume that im sane or some shit cuz im most definitely not..

-omg wait dni if ur one of those people like.. near the rhythm game area who go out of their way to insult other's skins out of NOWHERE.
-LIKE yalls skins r amazing but ughh why you gotta be so rude bleghhh
+ong i hate people who insult other people's skins out of nowhere .. pls dni if u're like that

 i use different personalities for different people so ya um >_< even so i still love u all equally <3